 Get a Fee Waiver for Visiting a Campus or Going to a College Fair

-Simply going to visit a campus or attending a college fair may be enough to get you a fee waiver.
+Simply visiting campus or attending a college fair may be enough to get you a fee waiver.

-Often, college recruiters will pass out special forms or codes you can use while you’re online applying to the school in order to take advantage of the fee waiver.
+Often, college recruiters will pass out particular forms or codes you can use while applying to the school online to take advantage of the fee waiver.

 So anytime you take a campus tour or participate in a college fair, don’t simply skip over the materials on the desks.
-See whether any of them are fee waivers for applicants.
+Instead, see whether any of them are fee waivers for applicants.

 Get a Fee Waiver for Applying to or Attending a “Fly-In” Program